Sebastianhju/Runeterra-5e/Rules/SummonerSpells.md

 # Cleanse <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Cleanse.png" align=right width=10% height=10%>

-At any time, you can remove all negative effects affecting a creaure within 15 feet of you.
+As a bonus action you can remove all negative effects affecting a creaure within 15 feet of you.
 This doens not remove curses or wounds.

 ---